2023 USFL season: Coaching changes

 On March 15, all teams announced their coaching staffs for the upcoming season.

 Rule changes

-For the 2023 season the league intend to change the clock stopping rules, so every game will be played in a three-hour window, while kickoffs will be from the 20-yard line.
+For the 2023 season, the league intends to change clock rules so every game will be played in a 180-minute window.
+Also, kickoffs will be from the 20-yard line and halftime is trimmed to 10 minutes, while the Championship Game will remain at 30 minutes.